What Is An Employee Engagement Strategy & Why Is It Important?

 The Dismal State of Employee Engagement

-According to Gallup, employees are disengaged at work — worldwide, only 13% of employees are engaged.
+According to Gallup, worldwide, only 13% of employees are engaged.
 This is an astonishing number, and even more so because so many of the new technology offerings targeted to enterprises focuses on employee collaboration, engagement, and advocacy.
 For this reason, I wanted to research what the state of employee engagement was, especially in light of these digital advances.
 Has it made a difference?
 What impact has digital employee engagement had on businesses – if any?

-The result is our latest publication, “Strengthening Employee Relationships in the Digital Era: How Digital Employee Engagement AdvocacyTransform Organizations”.
+The result is our report, “Strengthening Employee Relationships in the Digital Era: How Digital Employee Engagement Advocacy Transforms Organizations.”
 Some of the key research findings include:

 Defining Employee Engagement

 One of the biggest issues we encountered was simply defining employee engagement — the definition and hence the measure of engagement depended on where you sit in the organization.
-We found that there existed some type of friction or disconnect between these siloes in nearly every organization we interviewed, driven by the pursuit of these disparate goals.
+We found that there was some friction or disconnect between these silos in nearly every organization we interviewed, driven by the pursuit of these disparate goals.

 We also developed three ways to drive a holistic, cohesive strategy across these three engagement areas.
 Very briefly, these pillars are the following:

-- Map the Employee Journey.
-A new but growing practice within companies is to take a page out of the marketing playbook and to map the “employee journey,” going far beyond a transactional “HireTrain-Retain” framework to look at how relationships can be deepened to drive business results and organizational change.
-The purpose of this exercise is to look at employee engagement not as a specific state, but as a relationship that can be developed and influenced with specific programs, especially digital touchpoints.
+A new but growing practice within companies is to take a page out of the marketing playbook and to map the “employee journey,” going far beyond a transactional “Hire – Train -Retain” framework to look at how relationships can be deepened to drive business results and organizational change.
+The purpose of this exercise is to look at employee engagement not as a specific state, but as a relationship that can be developed and influenced with specific programs, especially digital touch points.

-- Measure and Develop Each Employee Relationship.
 Employee engagement is usually expressed as some sort of organization-wide number — average employee satisfaction, average employee engagement.
 The value of digital is that we can now see at the individual level — through an employee’s actions and their network quality — how their engagement is developing and hopefully deepening.
 By understanding where each employee is in their employee journey, managers can develop an “engagement plan” that meets each employee where they are.

 The Transformational Power of Employee Engagement

-But the most compelling finding of our research was the ability for employee engagement to drive transformational change at organizations.
+The most compelling finding of our research was the ability for employee engagement to drive transformational change at organizations.
 Our previous research on digital transformation and relationship economics highlighted the strategic importance of employees and the culture that they create.

 One highlight was the need for CHROs and CMOs need to forge a tight bond for two reasons.
 Marketing needs the support of HR to activate employee engagement that results in delightful experiences for customers.
 At the same time, HR needs to take a page from Marketing’s playbook on how to use modern digital technologies to understand and engage with employees.